Fractured Flickers: Content

-Host Hans Conried introduced short "flickers" pieced together from silent film footage and from other older films, overdubbed with newly written comic dialogue, music, and sound effects.
+Short "flickers" were pieced together from silent film footage and from other older films, overdubbed with newly written comic dialogue, music, and sound effects.
 The voices for these were provided by fellow Ward mainstays Paul Frees, June Foray, and Bill Scott.
+The master of ceremonies was character actor and comedian Hans Conried.
+His arch remarks, eloquent vocabulary, and bemused observations lent a sort of seedy gentility to the proceedings, as a burlesque of such dignified broadcast commentators as Alistair Cooke and Edward R. Murrow.

 The earliest episodes have careful dubbing, with the actors and writers taking pains to synchronize the new dialogue with the actors' lip movements.
 Once the series had deadlines to face, however, the time-consuming dubbing was abandoned, and the later episodes do not bother with exact synchronization.
 The concept anticipated Woody Allen's comic overdubbed film debut a few years later.

 True to the Jay Ward brand of humor, the dialogue was loaded with puns and one-line jokes.
 One silent vignette was retitled "The Barber of Stanwyck", utilizing scenes from Douglas Fairbanks' 1920 silent classic, The Mark of Zorro.
 The canine serial Rin Tin Tin was satirized as "Foam, king of the mad dogs."
 Films, television, advertising, and even the Fractured Flickers series itself and executive producer were fair game for merciless kidding.
 (Conried quipped, "This is what we'll be doing for the next several weeks--or until someone finds out!")
-The show was at its funniest when desecrating early melodramas with "hip" reinterpretations, such as presenting Rudolph Valentino as an insurance salesman or Lon Chaney Sr.'s The Hunchback of Notre Dame as "Dinky Dunstan, Boy Cheerleader."
+The show often desecrated early melodramas with "hip" reinterpretations, such as presenting Rudolph Valentino as an insurance salesman or Lon Chaney Sr.'s The Hunchback of Notre Dame as "Dinky Dunstan, Boy Cheerleader."
 (Lon Chaney Jr. was not amused by the latter and attempted unsuccessfully to sue Jay Ward over it.)
 Many segments were vicious satires of television commercials; a typical "word from our sponsor" would have the announcer extolling the virtues of the item being advertised, accompanied by darkly humorous clips.
 A fly-by-night real estate development, for example, was illustrated with clips of buildings being destroyed by a cyclone (from Steamboat Bill, Jr. with Buster Keaton).
 And "This moment of softness (explosions, wild parties, etc.) has been brought to you by Bee.
 Bee, the only tissue woven in mid-air by bees!"
-Regular features were the "Minute Mysteries", featuring a credited Stan Laurel as master detective Sherman Oaks (his scenes "fractured" from his 1925 short comedy, Dr. Pyckle and Mr. Pryde), and the weekly "tributes" to some American city.
+Regular features were the "Minute Mysteries", featuring a credited Stan Laurel as master detective Sherman Oaks (his scenes "fractured" from his 1925 short comedy, Dr. Pyckle and Mr. Pryde), and the weekly "tributes" to some American city ("that wonderful, wonderful town!").